cbys10/cbys10/README.md

 ## Current Projects
 - Ploopit
 - WaveSphere
+- Grow A Garden Plus
+- FNFUSE

-I believe in open source so when i finish a project it will be published here.
+I believe in open source is life so when I finish a project it will be published here.